EMAIL SIGN UP

 If a partner’s safeguarding case involves Torch Trust or one of its workers or representatives or it may affect the reputation of Torch Trust, we would expect the matter to be reported to Torch’s Safeguarding Coordinator unless the partner is instructed otherwise by their responsible safeguarding person or a statutory agency.

-6. Management of concerns
+5. Management of concerns

-6a Responding to concerns – all Torch workers (other than on Torch Holiday events)
+5a Responding to concerns – all Torch workers (other than on Torch Holiday events)

+Under no circumstances should a worker or volunteer carry out their own investigation into an allegation or suspicion of abuse.
 If you have a concern about an adult or child who is associated with Torch, you should:

 - Recognise that abuse may be taking place.